MicrosoftDocs/architecture-center/docs/solution-ideas/articles/oracle-on-azure-start-here.md

 The articles in this section can help you identify and select the services and configurations that will best support your solutions for Oracle on Azure.

 - [SAP deployment on Azure using an Oracle database](../../example-scenario/apps/sap-production.yml).
-This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database in Azure, with high availability.
+This reference architecture shows a set of proven practices for running SAP NetWeaver with Oracle Database on Azure, with high availability.

-- [Connectivity to Oracle Cloud Infrastructure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-other-providers-oci).
-This article describes methods for integrating an Azure landing zone architecture with Oracle Cloud Infrastructure (OCI).
+- [Deploy Oracle Datbase on Azure](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/oracle-iaas/).
+This article describes Azure landing zone architecture for Oracle Database on Azure, both IaaS & Exadata Service.

 ## Oracle on Azure architectures